 Hermes will be built by HyCC, a company specialized in green hydrogen production which benefits from over 100 years of experience with electrolysis and chemistry

-The factory will be located on the site of Tata Steel in IJmuiden, next to a planned landing point for two offshore wind farms to ensure a sufficient supply of renewable electricity.
-The lion’s share of water is supplied by Tata Steel, which retrieves it from the nearby river Lek.
+The factory will be located in the Dutch coastal region, close to offshore wind farms in the North Sea, ensuring a sufficient supply of renewable electricity.
 This enables H2ermes to produce up to 15.000 tons of green hydrogen and large amounts of oxygen each year.

-In addition, the port of Amsterdam, together with GasUnie, takes care of the distribution of hydrogen in the region.
-This is part of the plans for the Hydrogen Hub Amsterdam.
-The hydrogen can be used for the production of renewable fuels and new for forms of low-carbon circular chemistry.
+Port of Amsterdam is responsible for the distribution of hydrogen in the region with Gasunie, as part of the plans for the Hydrogen Hub Amsterdam/North Sea Canal area.
+The hydrogen can be used for the production of green steel, sustainable fuels and mobility and new forms of circular chemistry that emit less or no CO2.